openaicellular/ric-plt-a1/docs/developer-guide.rst

    tox -c tox-integration.ini

 This script:

-1. Deploys 3 helm charts (5 containers) into a local kubernetes installation
+#.
+Deploys 3 helm charts (5 containers) into a local kubernetes installation
-2. Port forwards a pod ClusterIP to localhost
+#.
+Port forwards a pod ClusterIP to localhost
-3. Uses “tavern” to run some tests against the server
+#.
+Uses “tavern” to run some tests against the server
-4. Barrages the server with apache bench
+#.
+Barrages the server with Apache bench
-5. Tears everything down
+#.
+Tears everything down